 System of Emergency Response Volunteers (SERV) is a registry system that preregisters and credentials volunteers prior to their deployment response to natural or man-made disasters, public health outreach campaigns, or emergencies.

-AR SERV is a sponsored function of the ADH that is administered by the Arkansas Department of Health, Office of Preparedness and Emergency Response Systems (OPERS).
+AR SERV is a sponsored function of the ADH that is administered by the Office of Preparedness and Emergency Response Systems (OPERS).
 This office surveys and monitors the community’s public health while also assisting with family reunification needs.

 Please consider the following prior to making the decision to serve:

-- Your information will be kept secure and shared only with approved ADH personnel, volunteer program affiliates, and emergency management officials during disaster response and during non-emergency public health events and activities.
+- Your information will be kept secure, only to be shared with approved ADH personnel, volunteer program affiliates, and emergency management officials during disaster response and during non-emergency public health events and activities.